 True pallet management goes far beyond pallets.
 While pallets are a critical part of businesses' daily distribution center (DC) workflows, the pallet supply chain touches multiple operational layers.
 Many companies – particularly retailers and manufacturers – find they need a customized solution to realize the full value of their pallet use.

-Over the past year, we've handled over 90 million pallets across a wide variety of industries.
-We use our expertise to bring tangible value to pallet programs through managed on-site services.
-In this post, we’ll share more about what to expect in an on-site services program.
+We manage 110 million pallets across a wide variety of industries each year.
+We use our expertise to bring tangible value to pallet programs through managed onsite services.
+In this post, we’ll share more about what to expect in an onsite services program.
 In our next post, we’ll discuss what these services can do for your business.

-On-site services are tailor-made solutions that keep distribution center operations running efficiently and bring value to both retailers and manufacturers by improving their cost position.
-Unlike traditional pallet services, on-site services are hyper-personalized solutions that fit the unique scope and needs of a business.
+Onsite services are hyper-personalized solutions that keep distribution center operations running efficiently and bring value to both retailers and manufacturers by improving their cost position.
+Unlike traditional pallet services, onsite services are custom made solutions that fit the unique scope and needs of a business.

 - Pallet sortation, repair and reuse, and “sharking”